 Students interested in pursuing a career as a music librarian often show early interest in listening, performing, or researching the history of music.
 While musical knowledge is necessary to becoming a music librarian, a wider liberal arts education could help students place music alongside relevant cultural information.
 A music librarian must be able to see music in its larger context.

 Music librarians have many of the same responsibilities as other librarians.
 For example, they may catalog and maintain collections of books, recordings, and performance materials or select materials for a collection.
 Music librarians might conduct research, organize electronic bibliographies, and help plan concerts and other presentations.

 |Licensure||State licensure may be required for public libraries|

 Source: U.S. Bureau of Labor Statistics

 College graduates may find employment and music librarians in a variety of settings, including large lending libraries, university collections, music publication companies, and prod casting stations.
-As reported by the U.S. Bureau of Labor Statistics (BLS), in May 2015 librarians in general earned a median annual salary of $56,880.
-Opportunities for employment are expected to increase by 2%, or slower than average, between 2014-2024.
+As reported by the U.S. Bureau of Labor Statistics (BLS), in May 2015 librarians in general earned a median annual salary of $59,050.
+Opportunities for employment are expected to increase by 6%, or as fast as the average, between 2018-2028.

 Let's look at the steps involved in becoming a music librarian.

 Step 1: Study Music and Languages